bentoml/OpenLLM/README.md

 llm("What is the difference between a duck and a goose?
 And why there are so many Goose in Canada?")
 ```

-`langchain.llms.OpenLLM` has the capabilities to interact with remote OpenLLM
+`langchain.llms.OpenLLM` has the capability to interact with remote OpenLLM
 Server.
 Given there is an OpenLLM server deployed elsewhere, you can connect to
 it by specifying its URL: